 Before we look at how to grow carrots, it’s worth exploring some of the varieties available.

-A few varieties grow well in containers and these include Caracas and Chantenay Red Cored 3 – Supreme.
+Caracas and Chantenay Red Cored 3 – Supreme

-If you’re interested in growing a more colourful variety, then try either Sweet Imperator Mix, Cosmic Purple or Purple Sun.
+If you’re interested in growing a more colourful variety of carrots, then try any of these.

 In terms of the ideal conditions, carrots prefer full sunlight.
 Although they can tolerate partial shade.
 Carrots need loose, sandy soil so that the roots can burrow down.
 Try to distribute seeds evenly, so they have plenty of room to grow.